 A compiler goes through your source code to negotiate two important tasks first, it checks that your code follows the language rules; second, it translates your code into an object train.
 Some well-known compilers are GCC, Clang, and the Visual Studio compiler.
 We don’t recommend Turbo C, since it’s a bit out of date.

-A library is basically a prepackaged bundle of code that can be reused.
-The C library is called the C Standard Library, and this is linked to nearly every program.
+The C Standard Library, which is a prepackaged bundle of code that can be reused, is what defines a library.
+This C library is linked to nearly every program.
 You can also add other libraries to your program if you have requirements not met by the Standard Library.